jfvelezserrano/ANNDrawer/README.md

     ANN Drawer is a new and improved version of the application <a href="https://neuropaint.github.io/">Neuropaint</a> created by Marcos Ruiz Muñoz.
 Test this new version with a new interface, prove the new features and enjoy with all the possibilities that are in the app!
 </p>

+This version has been updated with two different vesrions.
+To get the version 2.0 use the command line with the project opened and type "git checkout eb03ce7647a2d5567dfbbccabab0029c71aac06f".
-Here is the new link <a href="https://jfvelezserrano.github.io/ANNDrawer">ANN Drawer</a>
+However, if you want to get the last updated version here is the new link <a href="https://jfvelezserrano.github.io/ANNDrawer">ANN Drawer</a>

 <a name="ui"></a>
 # User Interface